windmill-labs/windmilldocs/docs/core_concepts/7_suspend_and_resume/index.md

 ![Running the Flow](./running.png)

 You can notice that after the first step, the Flow is suspended and is waiting for approval.
-An email should have been sent to the email addresses you specified.
+An e-mail should have been sent to the email addresses you specified.
 It contains a link to a webpage that looks like the following:

 ![Waiting for approval](./approval.png)